Fully undistillable quantum states are separable: Results

 \begin{theorem} Let $\rho_{AB}$ be a quantum state satisfying $r = \rank \rho_{AB} < \rank \rho_B = r_B$.
 Then,

 where $\lambda^B_{min}$ is the minimum positive eigenvalue of $\rho_B$.
 In particular, $\rho_{AB}$ is 2-way distillable.
 Similarly, if $r<\rank \rho_A = r_A$, then

 \end{theorem} \begin{proof} We prove only the first part.
-The idea is for Bob to locally apply a filter which succeeds with some non-zero probability in such a way that the filtered state $\rho'_{AB}$ satisfies $\rho'_B = \Pi_B/r_B$, where $\Pi_B$ projects onto the support of $\rho_B$ (note that Bob has to convey the results of the filtering procedure to Alice via backward classical communication, so that they can discard the states for which the filtering fails).
+The idea is for Bob to locally apply a filter (this is just a local measurement on Bob's subsystem) which succeeds with some non-zero probability in such a way that the filtered state $\rho'_{AB}$ satisfies $\rho'_B = \Pi_B/r_B$, where $\Pi_B$ projects onto the support of $\rho_B$ (note that Bob has to convey the filtering results to Alice via backward classical communication, so that they can discard the states for which the filtering fails).
 The two parties can then distill entanglement from $\rho'_{AB}$ at the desired rate via the hashing protocol.
-The definition of local filtering and the details of the proof can be found in Appendix~\ref{appen:th-main1}. \end{proof}
+Further details of the proof can be found in Appendix~\ref{appen:th-main1}. \end{proof}

 Note that the strategy used to prove Theorem~\ref{theorem:main1} would fail if classical communication is only allowed from Alice to Bob, since then Bob would not be able to convey the results of the filtering procedure to Alice.
 In fact, one can explicitly construct a state which has low rank but is still 1-way undistillable, as we now do.